Diyon335/RailPassMarket/README.md

 Project is still in progress  .

 ## Contact
-Contact reposiroty contributors for more details.
+Contact repository contributors for more details.